Detox Substance Abuse Treatment

-Not everyone who battles drug dependence will require medical detox.
-In general, the more significant a person’s dependence is, the more likely it is that medical detox will be the ideal option.
-Several factors can influence the severity of drug dependence.
+In general, the more severe a person’s dependence condition is, the more likely it is that they will need medical support during detoxification.
+There are several risk factors that can influence one’s drug dependence.4

 - Amount and duration of drug use: High dosages and frequency of drug abuse can increase dependence levels.

-- Method of abuse: Injecting, snorting, or smoking drugs may lead to more significant dependence more quickly than ingesting or swallowing them.
+- Method of abuse: Injecting, snorting, or smoking drugs may lead to stronger dependence more quickly than ingesting or swallowing them.

-- Age at first use: Using drugs before the brain is fully developed can increase the odds for later problematic drug use, the National Institute on Drug Abuse (NIDA) warns.
+- Age at first use: Using drugs before the brain is fully developed can increase the odds for later problematic drug use.

-- Biological factors: Metabolism, gender, race, and co-occurring medical or mental health disorders can affect dependence.
+- Biological factors: Metabolism, gender, and co-occurring medical or mental health disorders can affect dependence.

 - Type of drug abused: Different drugs induce dependence at different levels.